JacobASorensen/Orbital_Mechanics_Simulations/README.md

 ### - Graph Focus function
-which sets the center and optionally a target object for graphing translated and rotational reference frames
+Add target object functionality in order to graph rotating reference frames

 #### -- A function to add satellites
 I would like to be able to add small satellites given orbital ephemerides with reference to the target body